 There are few garments as quietly dependable as gilets and vests.
 Unshowy, functional, and endlessly adaptable, they are (provided you get the right one) the sartorial equivalent of a Swiss Army knife.
 A good gilet keeps you warm without adding bulk, slides under a big coat without complaint, and looks just as good over a heavyweight hoodie as it does layered with casual tailoring.
-The trouble, of course, is that most men don’t buy one until they really need it – shivering on a frosty morning or regretting that lightweight jacket in mid-March.
+The trouble, of course, is that most men don’t buy one until they really need it – shivering on a frosty morning or regretting that lightweight jacket in mid-October.

 So, to spare you that particular indignity, we’ve rounded up the brands making the best versions.
 From rugged workwear styles to padded city-ready layers.

-The best brands for gilets and vests in 2025
+The best brands for gilets and vests in 2026

 ISTO